lsst/dm_OCPS/README.rst

       setup -k -r .
       scons

+3. Update the version history in ``doc/version_history.rst`` using an appropriate semantic version number.
-3. When ready, merge to main and tag with an appropriate semantic version.
+4. When ready, merge to main and tag with the version number.
-4. Use the TSSW conda-build container to build using the conda recipe (https://tssw-developer.lsst.io/conda/conda.html).
+5. Use the TSSW conda-build container to build using the conda recipe (https://tssw-developer.lsst.io/conda/conda.html).

    .. code-block:: sh